Faheem-T/nothing-clone/README.md

 # nothing-clone

-This is a clone of the Nothing website made by me https://in.nothing.tech/
+This is a clone of the Nothing website https://in.nothing.tech/